putitsimply/christian-bible-explained/2-timothy.md

 * Courage and persistence are valued, especially when life is hard.
 * Passing on teaching is described like a “chain” of mentoring and learning.
 * Scripture is presented as useful for shaping behaviour and character.

+2 Timothy also highlights community: Timothy is urged to keep going, but not alone.
+He is told to teach others and to rely on trusted friends, showing that faith is meant to be shared and supported.

 [^gl_apostle]: An early Christian messenger; the word means “sent one.” ([Glossary](glossary.md#apostle))